CodingDog67/Dockering-around/README.md

     docker exec -it -v path_to_project:/app node_container_name npm init

-Alternatively use a docker compose via run, be aware that containers are not automatically removed, add --rm
+Alternatively use a docker compose via run to run individual containers, be aware that containers are not automatically removed, add --rm

     docker-compose run/(exec) service_name command_of_our_choice
     docker-compose run --rm npm init